ArthurChiao/vim_awesome/README.md

 `~/.vim_runtime/sources_forked/python-mode/` folder in your host, and restart vim.
 However, i highly recommand you to get familir with this tool, which can accelerate your python developing by great extent.

+For more commands about code folding/unfolding, see [Cheat Sheets](cheat-sheets/builtin.md#code_folding).

 <a name="cheat_sheets"></a>
 # Cheat sheet